m-dadej/MarSwitching.jl/paper/paper.md

 The Markov switching regression (also referred to as regime switching) was first introduced in the seminal work of @hamilton89.
 Since then, it has been extensively used in empirical research.
 Although the model was introduced as an application to economic data, the range of applications has expanded significantly since the first publication.
 These fields include finance [@buffington02], political science [@Brandt2014], hydrology [@wang23], epidemiology [@shiferaw21] and even bibliometrics [@delbianco20].

 The popularity of these models among applied scientists and industry professionals is reflected in the availability of implementations.
 There are several packages in R [@Rlang] such as `MSwM` [@MSwM] or `dynr` [@dynr].
 For the Python language, the Markov switching model is implemented as part of the `statsmodels` package [@statsmodels].
-MATLAB users may also estimate these models with `MS_Regress` [@msregress] package.
+MATLAB users may also estimate these models with the `MS_Regress` [@msregress] package.
 Most of the well-established closed-source statistical applications also have their own implementations of Markov switching models.
 These include EViews, Stata, and SAS.

-Despite the popularity of the method, `MarSwitching.jl` is, at the moment, the only package that allows for estimation of Markov switching models with Julia programming language by specifying a minimal set of regime switching parameters.
+Despite the popularity of the method, `MarSwitching.jl` is, at the moment, the only package that allows for estimation of Markov switching models with the Julia programming language by specifying a minimal set of regime switching parameters.
 At the same time, it is implemented purely in this language.
-For more general modeling with hidden Markov models, Julia users may find `HiddenMarkovModels.jl` [@Dalle2024] package useful as well. `HiddenMarkovModels.jl` offers more generic approach to programming hidden Markov models, albeit requiring user-side development of certain estimation algorithms for Markov switching models, as well as model inference functions.
+For more general modeling with hidden Markov models, Julia users may find the `HiddenMarkovModels.jl` [@Dalle2024] package useful as well. `HiddenMarkovModels.jl` offers a more generic approach to programming hidden Markov models, albeit requiring user-side development of certain estimation algorithms for Markov switching models, as well as model inference functions.

 # Background